mParticle/docs/src/pages/guides/platform-guide/audiences/index.md

 ## Bulk audience connections

-If you have defined a large number of audience that you want to send to an Output, you can establish the connections for many audiences at once, rather than doing them one at a time.
+If you have defined a large number of audience that you want to send to an output, you can establish the connections for many audiences at once, rather than doing them one at a time.

 1. Navigate to **Setup > Outputs** and select **Audience Configurations**.